Rakesh-Udandakar/Assignment/Word2NumberConverter/ReadMe.md

 5) Calculate final number using each word as below:

+	We will use partialSum=0 and subTotal=0 for calculation.

+	   For each word in Input perform below steps

      	number = Convert word in string format to BigInteger (BigInteger doesnt have higher limit and hence we will not run into overflow issues.)

-     We will use partialSum=0 and subTotal=0 for calculation.

 		number less than < 100
 		Add to partialSum